Aconcagua Gear List

 Gaiters

 Most double boots require the use of gaiters.
-Gaiters are a fabric tube that you wrap over boots and are used to prevent snow and other debris from entering your footwear, and allow to preserve the temperature in calves and ankles.
+Gaiters are fabric tubes that you wrap over boots and are used to prevent snow and other debris from entering your footwear, allowing you to preserve the temperature in your calves and ankles.

-They should be tall, durable, waterproof, and fit snugly to eliminate gaps between the gaiter and the boot without squeezing the ankle and calf.
+They should be tall, durable, waterproof, and fit snugly to eliminate gaps between the gaiter and the boot without squeezing the ankle and calf, and size suitable for double-layer boots (bigger than for regular boots).

 Socks

 We recommend 6-8 pairs of socks.
-The more you have, the more comfortable you will have in clean, dry clothing, but this will also add more weight to your personal gear.
+The more you have, the more comfortable you will be in clean, dry clothing, adding more weight to your personal gear.

 Midweight socks